openedx/edx-documentation/en_us/video/source/video_uploads.rst

 ..
 You can use your browser to navigate to other pages while upload is in progress.
 Return to the Video Uploads page periodically to refresh the status for each file.

+.. important:: You must leave the **Video Uploads** page open in your browser until the upload process is complete for all files.

+ The file upload process is complete when files upload successfully or fail to upload.

-* For files that upload successfully, automated processing begins.
-The process results in additional video file formats, which are then transferred to multiple hosting services (YouTube CMS and Amazon AWS), ready for students to access.
+* For files that upload successfully, automated processing begins at edX.
+  Automated processing results in additional video file formats, which are then transferred to multiple hosting services (YouTube CMS and Amazon AWS), ready for students to access.
 You can monitor file statuses during automated processing.
 See :ref:`Monitor Video Processing`.

   .. note:: Automated processing takes 24 hours to complete.